Water Treatment Process

 Chlorine is added to the water as it leaves the treatment plant

-to insure that the water that enters your home is safe to
+to ensure that the water that enters your home is safe to

 Aluminum sulfate (alum) is mixed into the